Interpreting systems of continuity equations in spaces of probability measures through PDE duality: Introduction

 \section{Introduction}

 Many PDE modelling instances of applied analysis lead to transport equations for a \textit{density function} $\rho$ of the form $\partial_t \rho = \diver (\rho \vec v)$, where $t> 0$, $x \in \Rd$, and $\vec v$ is the \textit{velocity field}.
-In many of these applications, there is an ubiquitous choice of convolutional-type velocities depending on the density well motivated by applications in mathematical biology, social sciences and neural networks, see for instance \cite{ME99,TBL06,APS06,MT15,CHS18,CMSTT19,FernandezRealFigalli}.
+In many of these applications, there is a ubiquitous choice of convolutional-type velocities depending on the density well motivated by applications in mathematical biology, social sciences and neural networks, see for instance \cite{ME99,TBL06,APS06,MT15,CHS18,CMSTT19,FernandezRealFigalli}.
 Moreover, in many of these applications, $\bm v$ is given by a function of $\rho$ itself, and it may happen that the density $\rho$ is not an integrable function, but rather a measure.
-Since the mathematical treatment of these problems is rather tricky, and indeed many ``non-physical'' solutions may appear, the natural way to approach these problems is the so-called vanishing-viscosity method, where linear diffusion $D \Delta \rho$ is included to the right-hand side, leading to the problem
+Since the mathematical treatment of these problems is rather tricky, and indeed many ``non-physical'' solutions may appear, the natural way to approach these problems is the so-called vanishing-viscosity method.
+With this method linear diffusion $D \Delta \rho$ is included to the right-hand side, leading to the problem

 The ``physical'' or \textit{entropic} solution is the one obtained in the limit $D \searrow 0$.
 In this work, we deal with systems of such equations, where several \emph{species} inhabit a domain.
-We will consider the evolution of these species is coupled only by the velocity field.
+We will consider that the evolution of these species is coupled only by the velocity field.
 We are interested in systems of $n$ aggregation-diffusion equations of the form

-where $\diffc^i \ge 0$ and ${\bm K^i}$ are velocity-fields depending non-locally on the full vector of densities $\vec \mu = (\mu^1, \cdots, \mu^n)$ and possibly in the spatial or time variable, under some hypothesis described below.
-Hence, we cover the cases with and without diffusion.
-We introduce a new notion of dual-viscosity solutions, which is able to detect this vanishing viscosity limit.
+where $\diffc^i \ge 0$ and $\bm K^i_t$ are velocity-fields depending non-locally on the full vector of densities $\vec \mu = (\mu^1, \cdots, \mu^n)$ and possibly in the spatial or time variables, under some hypotheses described below.
+In fact, we are to work with a generalisation allowing $K_t$ to depend on the previous time states see \eqref{eq:main generalised}.
+Notice that we cover the cases with and without diffusion ($D_i>0$ and $D_i =0$) in a unified framework.
+We will introduce a new notion of solution, which we call dual-viscosity solution, with well-posedness, and that is able to detect this vanishing-viscosity limit.

 A particularly interesting case is when the problem \eqref{eq:main} has a 2-Wasserstein gradient-flow structure.
 For example, in the scalar setting ($n = 1$) without diffusion ($D=0$) and with an interaction potential energy functional of the form